An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries.

 🥡 Storage

-The homemade blueberry compote will keep in the fridge for up to 5 days.
-I store it in sterilised jars, but a covered bowl or container would also be fine.
+Store - The homemade blueberry compote can be stored in the fridge for up to 5 days.

 ❓ FAQs